zhcmeng/smolagents/docs/source/guided_tour.md

 [[open-in-colab]]

-This visit of your framework should take about 15 minutes.
-It will show you how to build an agent, how to run it, and how to customize it to make it work better for your use-case.
-For more in-depth usage, you will then want to check out our tutorials like [Building good agents](./tutorials/building_good_agents).
+In this guided visit, you will learn how to build an agent, how to run it, and how to customize it to make it work better for your use-case.

 ### Building your agent

-To initialize an agent, you need these arguments:
+To initialize a minimal agent, you need at least these two arguments:

 - An LLM to power your agent - because the agent is different from a simple LLM, it is a system that uses a LLM as its engine.
-- A toolbox from which the agent pick tools to execute
+- A list of tools from which the agent pick tools to execute

-Upon initialization of the agent system, a system prompt (attribute `system_prompt`) is built automatically by turning the description extracted from the tools into a predefined system prompt template.
-But you can customize it!

 For defining your llm, you can make a `llm_engine` method which accepts a list of [messages](./chat_templating) and returns text.
-This callable also needs to accept a `stop` argument that indicates when to stop generating.
+This callable also needs to accept a `stop_sequences` argument that indicates when to stop generating.

 ```python
 from huggingface_hub import login, InferenceClient